Application Exercise (AE) FAQ

 What is an Application Exercise?

 There are different types of Application Exercises.
-Some reinforce concepts and vocabulary, while others provide an activity/project for students to apply new technology skills.
+Some reinforce concepts and vocabulary, while others provide an activity or project for students to apply new technology skills.

 Application Exercises can be assigned along with EasyTech Lessons and Quizzes.
-While EasyTech Lessons are auto-scored and self-contained, Application Exercises are introduced and facilitated by a teacher.
+While some curriculum items are auto-scored and self-contained, Application Exercises are introduced and facilitated by a teacher.

-A unit might start with a Discussion, followed by EasyTech Lessons, then an Application Exercise for students to apply what they learned, and finish with a Quiz.
+We recommend that units start with a Discussion, move to Lessons to teach concepts, follow with Application Exercises for students to apply what was learned, and finish with a Quiz.